divs-and-devs/components/README.md

 ## Storybook

-This module uses storybook, a component inspector/documentation.
+This module uses storybook, a component documentation format.
 Run it using `npm run storybook`.
+Or use the latest live version [here](https://components.divsanddevs.nl).

 ## Development